gabrielmcg/Docker-docs/ops/README.md

 <div class="body">
 <div class="section" id="provisioning__provisioning-section">
-<p class="p">This section describes in detail how to prepare the environment that was described
+<p class="p">This section describes in detail how to prepare the environment that was outlined
 in the architecture section.
 The following high level steps are required:</p>